ParsiDhami/Token/README.md

 To mint tokens, use the `mint` function.
 Provide the recipient's address and the number of tokens to mint.

+## Burn Tokens
+To burn tokens, use the burn function.
+Provide the recipient's address and the number of tokens to burn.

+# example -
+myTokenInstance.burn(addressToBurnTokensFrom, 50);

+Copy code
+function burn(address _address, uint _value) public

 ```solidity
 function mint(address _address, uint _value) public